 I know everyone says their breasts are sore, but they don’t tell you HOW sore!
 They can be so tender that taking a shower is painful.
 When the water would hit my breasts I would flinch and cover them with my forearms.
 Just another sign that this was more than just me about to start my period.

 It was to the point that I couldn’t give anyone front hugs.
 I became a side hug person for a while.
-Not my style.
+Not my style but it became necessary.

 Inability to eat certain foods